-Many Basque moved to Boise in the 1800s following the era of Franco in Spain.
+The Idaho Basque community estimates their membership at between 10,000 to 15,000 people.
+Although some are descended from Basques who came to the area in the 1800s to work as sheepherders, most are more recent arrivals.
+Some fled Spain during the reign of military dictator Francisco Franco from 1939 to 1974, when Basque language and culture was oppressed.
 Fortunately for us, they brought their culinary skills with them to the Treasure Valley.
 Basque cuisine is often prepared in a dish with tomatoes and sweet or hot red peppers.
 Meat and fish are often grilled over hot coals.
 Traditional dishes include Bacalo (salt cod), Marmitako (tuna, potatoes, onions and more), Ttoro (fish stew), Txipirones (baby squid in their ink) and Porrusalda (potato soup).
 Basques are big on locally sourced ingredients.
-Come take your tastebuds on vacation at one (or more) of the Basque restaurants in the Basque Block and Greater Boise.
+Come take your taste buds on vacation at one (or more) of the Basque restaurants in the Basque Block and Greater Boise.
 Bring stretchy pants and pace yourself.

 The Basque Market